Clubnode/infrared/README.md

   - `databaseFile` where the .mmdb file is located for geoip lookups.
   - `enableIprisk` whether or not ip lookups should be done through iprisk.info.
 - `mojangAPIenabled` whether to enable mojang API username checks (only works if geoip is enabled).
+- redis:
+  - `host` what redis server to connect to when caching geoip and username lookups.
+  - `DB` what redis db should be used on the redis server.
+  - `pass` what password should be used when logging into the redis server.
+- configredis:
+  - `host` what redis server to connect to when fetching and watching configs.
+  - `DB` what redis db should be used on the redis server.
+  - `pass` what password should be used when logging into the redis server.
 - tableflip:
   - `enabled` whether or not tableflip should be used.
   - `pidfile` where the PID file used for tableflip is located.